runpod/docs/docs/runpodctl/install-runpodctl.md

 :::

+### Add your API key to runpodctl

-Now that you've created an API key, run the following command to add it to runpodctl:
+Now that you've created an API key, run the following command to add it to `runpodctl`:

 ```bash
 runpodctl config --apiKey your-api-key